Jaesung-Jung/XXHashKit/README.md

-# XXHashKit
+# SwiftXXHash

-XXHashKit is a Swift wrapper around the official [xxHash](https://github.com/Cyan4973/xxHash) C library, providing **extremely fast hashing** with a clean, idiomatic Swift API.
+`SwiftXXHash` is a Swift wrapper around the official [xxHash](https://github.com/Cyan4973/xxHash) C library, providing **extremely fast hashing** with a clean, idiomatic Swift API.

 `xxHash` is an extremely fast non-cryptographic hash algorithm, working at RAM speed limit.
 It is proposed in four flavors (XXH32, XXH64, XXH3_64bits and XXH3_128bits).
 The latest variant, XXH3, offers improved performance across the board, especially on small data.